Bag of cash doesn't stop jurors from convicting 5 of 7 defendants in $40 million food fraud scheme

 Federal charges of bribery of a juror and influencing a juror carry a maximum potential penalty of 15 years in prison.

-Federal prosecutors said just a fraction of the money the defendants received through the Feeding our Future nonprofit went to feed low-income kids, while the rest was spent on luxury cars, jewelry, travel and property.
-The seven collectively stole more than $40 million, they said.

-Eighteen other defendants pleaded guilty.
+Eighteen other people pleaded guilty in the larger $250 million fraud scheme.
 Among those awaiting trial is Aimee Bock, the founder of Feeding our Future.
 She has maintained her innocence, saying she never stole and saw no evidence of fraud among her subcontractors.

-Suffolk DA Tierney on Gilgo latest ...
-Checks stolen in the mail ...
-Students vaping ...
-Bon Jovi Rose

-Suffolk DA Tierney on Gilgo latest ...
-Checks stolen in the mail ...
-Students vaping ...
-Bon Jovi Rose